 It’s frustrating.
 It’s frustrating to have to deal with.
 Especially because, again, as Ami’s so astutely put, they drag these processes out.
 They make us feel as if little moments are stopping us.
 They are nails in the floorboard, but they’re not.
 They’re just you wasting time, and I’m going to show you that I am here to sit as long as I need to make this a reality.

-Fro and Ami both covered great aspects, and I think hitting on both of them, one of the reasons that my location when I was still working in the industry as a budtender, we wanted to ensure that we had that voice and those raises.
+Chris Smith: Fro and Ami both covered great aspects, and I think hitting on both of them, one of the reasons for my location when I was still working in the industry as a budtender, we wanted to ensure that we had that voice and those raises.
 And with the Teamsters and the education they provided to us because we knew how we could keep the unit together as best as possible even though there was a lot of union busting done.
 And with that, it made me realize as our state keeps talking about these social equity movements and how the cannabis industry is supposed to be giving back to those disproportionately affected, unfortunately they’re not, because that is the workforce.

 As you’ve just heard, we have a workforce that is underpaid and overworked.
 So this is where we hope as, not as the Teamsters do, not only set the standards in the industry, but truly bring the social equity movement to the country, and specifically right now to Illinois, and set the standards for the rest of the nation as, hopefully, federal legalization comes.
-There is a bigger push for hope of that to get cannabis more normalized in society and accepted as medicine.
+There is a bigger push for hope of getting cannabis more normalized in society and accepted as medicine.
 I believe that this whole movement will help solidify that as well.

-Yeah, let me talk about, with this industry, what I think is really amazing.
+Jim Glimco: Yeah, let me talk about, with this industry, what I think is really amazing.
 So when you go to a dispensary, you just really see the people up front, but you don’t realize all the work that gets done in the dispensary.
 So in the back of the house, there’s an elaborate inventory system, elaborate computer systems.
 The inventory is in a vault, the state regulates the hell out of this business, so they’ve got to follow this, this, and this, and this, all these rules on everything.

-There’s shipping and receiving jobs that is just like in any other company and all these type of jobs.
+There’s shipping and receiving jobs that are just like in any other company, and all these types of jobs.
 You’ve also got the people at the front who are selling the product, and the knowledge they have to have.
 I mean, the company does give them samples and educates them on what goes on.
 I’m sure they have a lot of life, a lifelong learning in this industry, which I’m sure they enjoy.
-And then also there’s a lot of people who’ve had medical issues and they got into the cannabis industry because of their medical issues and because they know how the cannabis really helps people and what it does for people.
+And then also there’s a lot of people who’ve had medical issues and they got into the cannabis industry because of their medical issues and because they know how cannabis really helps people and what it does for people.
 And that’s kind of the passion that people have and why they want to do this business.

 So if you compare all these skill sets that you have in this industry compared to the other jobs that are in Chicago and Illinois and what they pay, these guys are grossly underpaid for what they’re doing and for the skill level that is expected of them.
 What’s disheartening to the workers is, okay, they will sit at a register all day, and that register at the end of the day, they see that total.
 And there’s many days where the total that they ring up for that day is more than they make in a year.
 It’s just really mind-boggling.

 In the state of Illinois, Chicagoland area, they’ve been publishing every month how much money cannabis is making because it is a newer industry, and it’s really taking in a ton of money.
 The workers see other jobs that don’t have the skillset that they have right next door paying more money than they’re being paid.
 We know that the money’s there.
 We know that this is an industry that is growing.
 It is a new industry.
 It’s different than any other new industry that’s ever been out there that I know about, because with this industry, when they started just a few years ago, they started with a built-in customer base.
 So it didn’t start from scratch.
 There were millions of people doing cannabis everywhere and who are their customers.
-So it’s financially very, very successful, but they’re not sharing that with their workers, and that’s with all the union, the workers that are unionizing we’ve got about 17 different dispensaries that have organized.
+So it’s financially very, very successful, but they’re not sharing that with their workers, and that’s with all the union, the workers that are unionizing.
+We’ve got about 17 different dispensaries that have organized.

 We do have a couple that are under contract, and we’re getting close to the finish line on many negotiations, but we’re trying to get them to where they have to be so that this is the kind of job that the people you see here can stay here for a long time, because people really want to work here for a long time.
 They want to make this a career, and they do want to move up into the industry, and they have the skillset to do that.
 And that’s what we’re trying to do.
 So we’re trying to really bring the standards in this industry, create a standard in all the contracts so that people can stay in this industry and enjoy it and have a job that they can say, hey, I really like my job.
 I like working in this industry, and I do get paid well too.
-Not that, I like the job, but I’m working for peanuts.
+Not I like the job, but I’m working for peanuts.
 They don’t want to be saying that.
 But we’re working on it, and it’s getting there.

-I just wanted to add with the retirement benefits that we do want as workers and what we are pushing.
+Chris Smith: I just wanted to add with the retirement benefits that we do want as workers and what we are pushing.
 So some of the dispensaries do have a 401K benefit currently, but unfortunately, due to the low wages, being able to put into that is very difficult.
 And then there are different parameters on if the employer will match you or not, and how long we’ve been there or how much you have to actually put in.
 So that being said, having the Teamster Western Conference attention for the workers in this industry will set a retirement standard that can change lives.
 And given the amount of money that we see, and as I brought up before the social equity movement, this is how we can help the next generation retire, and properly.

 So I think that that pension is one of the ways that we can guarantee as workers a career and an actual benefit, because it is employer contributed.
 So it would be a way for us to retain a little bit more money, maybe still add into that 401k, but also have a guaranteed retirement for all of the hard work and knowledge that we will put in throughout the next however many years.

-It’s so incredible to hear about everything that is going on in this industry.
+Maximillian Alvarez: It’s so incredible to hear about everything that is going on in this industry.
 And of course, we urge everyone watching and listening to this to do what you can to learn about those organizing efforts.
 Maybe they’re happening in your areas, and maybe there’s something that you can do to help, because we all need to stand together.
 And just like we are urging folks to continue supporting the Amazon Labor Union in their fight to get a first contract for the workers at the JFK8 warehouse on Staten Island, just like we are urging folks to not forget about Starbucks workers who have been unionizing around the country. but have yet to reach a first contract, and in fact have been facing vicious, relentless union busting: Worker organizers getting fired for the flimsiest excuses, unionized stores getting closed down at the drop of a hat like they did in Ithaca in Seattle.

 We all have to stay vigilant, and we have to keep showing up for one another.
 And that includes our fellow workers in the cannabis industry like Ami, Fro, Christopher, folks who are still fighting to get to that first contract and improve the industry for themselves, their coworkers, and anyone who walks in the door and gets hired in a dispensary or anywhere else for years to come.
 This isn’t just about the folks working there now.
 This is about anyone who comes to work in this industry that, as we’ve all acknowledged, is booming right now, is raking in a lot of money.